 Special education teachers often choose to advance their careers to administrator positions.
 These are the positions that facilitate and organize the special education programming at the district, school, and even at the state level.
 Administrators take a macro look at the discipline and they are the ones that advocate for special education teachers.
 They have their finger on the pulse of policy and management of programming.

 The term it takes a village definitely applies to the field of special education.
 Each student has their own interdisciplinary team that comes together to support their success.
 This includes clarifying and implementing IEP goals, working with general education teachers, and also bringing parents into the process.
+Special ed teachers depend on teaching assistants as well.
 There are many specialists who are often a part of this team.
 Some of these professionals include:

 Paraprofessionals: These are people who are employed by the schools themselves.
 They work alongside special education teachers in a variety of capacities, including classroom aids.